 Of course, the easiest approach is for the teacher to simply impose order: “Stop it.”
 “Take turns.”
 “Quiet down.”
 However, this shortcut misses an important learning opportunity.
 Instead, we feel the teacher’s role is to help children build an effective set of skills for conflict resolution.

 This often means asking questions rather than handing down judgments.
 It’s facilitating and modeling rather than law enforcement.
 And, frankly it’s a lot of work.
 But time invested in this way yields results of inestimable value, results you see clearly as children grow into their Middle and Upper School years.

 How is a Quaker school different from other schools?

 MFS is committed to developing students who have learned how to live an “examined life” characterized by a dedication to critical thought, openness to the Spirit, ethical development, and resilience.
-Learn more about the preschool through twelfth grade examined life program.
+Learn more about how our Quaker history influences life at Moorestown Friends.